JohannaRaynerUB/UppsalaWorkshop/Exercises/openrefine_exercise1.md

 - Get the file & name your project
 - Then click **[Next]** and the project is being created, incl all the data/fields/information, already *hidden* in the __*.csv filen__

-1. **WE GO TROUGH** the different facets, funktions, features together on the board - in order to learn the TOOL and the Dataset
+1. **WE GO THROUGH** the different facets, funktions, features together on the board - in order to learn the TOOL and the Dataset

 ### FACETS